I have dedicated most of my 34+ years of being a healer to the study, practice and teaching of Craniosacral Work.

 What is Visionary Craniosacral Work®?

-What is the origin of CS Work?
+What is the origin of Craniosacral Work?

 Numerous schools and approaches to CS work have emerged over the years ranging from biodynamic, to visionary, to biomechanical, to energetic.
 Most approaches are rooted in the original work of Dr. William Sutherland.